Environmental Conservation

 Promoting Environmental Conservation Initiatives at Work and at Home

-To ensure that employees are fully aware of environmental laws and regulations and to promote environmental conservation initiatives at work and at home, the Environment Safety & Quality Assurance Department issues the “Environment Safety News” newsletter three times a year to share information with all employees.
+To ensure that employees are fully aware of environmental laws and regulations and to promote environmental conservation initiatives at work and at home, including the reduction of plastics, the Environment Safety & Quality Assurance Department issues the “Environment Safety News” newsletter to share information with all employees.
 The newsletter features information related to environmental safety.